-"The French boys certainly felt the difference between Premier League and Ligue 1.
+He added: "The French boys certainly felt the difference between Premier League and Ligue 1.
 A team comes out in Ligue 1 two down, they're going to try and pass through you and create a moment, not in the Premier League, they're coming at you full steam and we got caught out there.
-That's where they have to learn quickly," Pardew said.
+That's where they have to learn quickly.

 "We worked really hard this week on integrating players, they're not here to save us, they're here to help us.
 We had a nice night last night in the hotel, you kind of sensed that there was a good feeling amongst them all."

 The home loss saw Villa drop into the relegation zone on goal difference as their poor run of form extended to just one win in their previous 10 Premier League outings.